Dalbee/energy-analytics-fabric-bi/projects/project2-fabric-pipeline/docs/project2_pipeline_architecture.md

 # Project 2: Fabric Pipeline Architecture (End-to-End Data Engineering)

-This document outlines the end-to-end architecture for ingesting, transforming, and publishing analytics-ready data using Microsoft Fabric.
-It represents a production-aligned pattern suitable for enterprise energy analytics.
+This document outlines the end-to-end data engineering architecture implemented in **Project 2** using Microsoft Fabric.
+It describes how raw energy datasets are transformed into curated, analytics-ready Delta tables using PySpark and Fabric Pipelines.

+The architecture reflects a **production-aligned data engineering pattern** suitable for enterprise energy analytics.

+---

 ## 1. Purpose

 The pipeline is designed to:

-- Ingest raw operational datasets for energy production, heating, and emissions
+- Ingest operational datasets for energy production, district heating, and CO₂ emissions

-- Store raw data in an immutable Lakehouse Raw Zone
+- Store source data in a Lakehouse using Delta format
 - Perform validated, scalable PySpark transformations

-- Produce curated Delta tables for reporting
+- Produce curated, analytics-ready Delta tables

-- Trigger semantic model refreshes
+- Enforce basic data quality checks through pipeline validation

-- Provide a blueprint for DevOps-driven Fabric workflows
+- Provide a clean data engineering foundation for downstream analytics

-This directly supports Fortum’s goal of creating reusable, governed data products.
+This architecture supports the creation of reusable, governed data products for energy analytics use cases.

 ---